 Instead of making small cakes, consider inserting the liquid mix into 1-inch holes drilled into small logs.
 Hang logs to trees or feeders.

-Birds aren’t the only wildlife attracted to bird feeders, squirrels also have a keen interest in all those seeded goodies.
-Limit squirrel accessibility by placing bird feeders at least 10 feet away from all trees and structures, or by installing squirrel-proof feeders.
+Birds aren’t the only wildlife attracted to bird feeders; squirrels also have a keen interest in all those seeded goodies.
+Limit squirrel accessibility by placing bird feeders at least 10 feet away from all trees and structures or installing squirrel-proof feeders.

 If you find that squirrels are unusually determined in your area, consider using a spicy birdseed or adding hot seed sauce to your seed mix.